-Using BrightstarDB from Source
+16.2.2 Using BrightstarDB from Source

-The main portable class library build file is the file srcportableportable.sln.
+The main portable class library build file is the file srcportable.sln.
 Building this solution file will build the Portable Class Library and all of the platform-specific extension libraries.
 You should then include the Bright-starDB.Portable.DLL and one of the following extension DLLs:

-- BrightstarDB.Portable.Desktop.DLL for .NET 4.5 applications - BrightstarDB.Portable.Phone.DLL for Windows Phone 8 applications - BrightstarDB.Portable.Silverlight.DLL for Silverlight 5 applications - BrightstarDB.Portable.Store.DLL for Windows store applications.
+- BrightstarDB.Portable.Desktop.DLL for .NET 4.5 applications - BrightstarDB.Portable.Phone.DLL for Windows Phone 8 applications - BrightstarDB.Portable.Silverlight.DLL for Silverlight 5 applications - BrightstarDB.Portable.Store.DLL for Windows store applications. - BrightstarDB.Portable.Android for Android applications. - BrightstarDB.Portable.iOS for iOS applications.